-- 8.12 Beyond the technical considerations of the electricity network and the other materials considerations below there is the issue of what sites are available in the locality.
-Many of the representations received have expressed that development should be located on a brownfield site closer to the distribution site. - 8.13 The applicants have included a review of prospective brownfield sites utilising the Brownfield Land register (A register of sites that local authorities consider to be appropriate for residential development having regard to the criteria set out in regulation 4 of the Town and Country Planning (Brownfield Land Register) Regulations 2017.).
-The site search area was 5km form the distribution site.
+- 8.15 Beyond the technical considerations of the electricity network and the other material considerations below there is the issue of what sites are available in the locality.
+Many of the representations received have expressed that development should be located on a brownfield site closer to the electricity distribution site. - 8.16 The applicants have included a review of prospective brownfield sites utilising the Brownfield Land register (A register of sites that local authorities consider to be appropriate for residential development having regard to the criteria set out in regulation 4 of the Town and Country Planning (Brownfield Land Register) Regulations 2017.).
+The site search area was 5km from the distribution site.
 The supporting information states that, due to the cost associated with the cable connection, sites further than 5km would be unviable.
-The resultant search has not revealed any suitable sites on the Brownfield Registers. - 8.14 One site was identified in the Southampton Authority, and it appears a further site is located to the north within Eastleigh's boundary.
-However both benefit from detailed planning permission for residential development making them likely financially unviable as well as being located in close proximity to residential properties.

-8.15 Conclusion on the Principle Of Development

-The use of the site is considered to be contrary to criterion b) of Policy COM2 in that it is not considered inherently essential that a battery storage site be located in the countryside.
-However there is a clear national need for low carbon energy supply development and the locational requirements associated with the use preclude utilization of a brownfield site.
-In this instance the proposed development is considered to justify a departure from Policy COM2.
+The resultant search has not revealed any suitable sites on the Brownfield Registers. - 8.17 One site was identified in the Southampton Authority, and a further site is located to the north within Eastleigh's boundary.
+However, both benefit from detailed planning permission for residential development making them likely financially unviable as well as being located in close proximity to residential properties. - 8.18 Conclusion on the Principle of Development The use of the site is contrary to criterion b) of Policy COM2 in that it is not considered inherently essential that a battery storage site be located in the countryside.
+However, there is a clear national need for low carbon energy supply development and the locational requirements associated with this development precludes utilization of a brownfield site.
+In this instance the proposed development is considered to represent and acceptable, and justifiable departure from Policy COM2 of the TVBRLP.

-8.16 Character and Appearance
+8.19 Character and Appearance